awaisnisar97/Active-Directory/README.md

 We will create another VM and install windows 10 on it, this VM will be created to the private virtual box network.
 We are going to name it client 1 and join it to the domain and log in to it using our domain accounts.
 <img src="https://imgur.com/YJJWRd1.png" height="80%" width="100%" />
 <img src="https://imgur.com/8pCHbI4.png" height="80%" width="100%" />

+Lastly we will log in to the windows 10 VM as Mydomain account.
 <img src="https://imgur.com/3HG0YgI.png" height="80%" width="100%" />